Compliance Reporting Buyers

 Yes, the template for completion is available from the Regulator – please email compliance@agrifoodregulator.ie

-9. Who do I contact if I have a question about completing the annual compliance report template?
+10. Who do I contact if I have a question about completing the annual compliance report template?

-If you have a specific question regarding the template, please email compliance@agrifoodregulator.ie or phone 01-601 9900
+If you have a specific question regarding the template, please email compliance@agrifoodregulator.ie or phone 01-601 9900.

-10. How do I submit the completed annual compliance report?
+11. How do I submit the completed annual compliance report?

 The completed annual compliance report can be submitted on the secure online submission portal contained on the template or can be emailed to compliance@agrifoodregulator.ie

-11. What are the consequences of not submitting the annual compliance report by the deadline?
+12. What are the consequences of not submitting the annual compliance report by the deadline?

 If you are a Compliance Reporting Buyer, it is a legal requirement to submit an annual compliance report by the deadline and it is an offence under the Agricultural and Food Supply Chain (Unfair Trading) Regulations not to do so.

-12. Do I only need to include information on Irish suppliers?
+13. Do I only need to include information on Irish suppliers?

 No, details of all suppliers regardless of whether established in the State or not are required to be submitted by the Compliance Reporting Buyer.

-13. Do I have to provide details of supply agreements where the supplier’s turnover exceeds that of the Compliance Reporting Buyer?
+14. Do I have to provide details of supply agreements where the supplier’s turnover exceeds that of the Compliance Reporting Buyer?

 Compliance Reporting Buyers are requested to differentiate between suppliers that they regard as having a higher turnover than themselves.
-For these suppliers, the Regulator requires the supplier contact details only be included in the annual compliance report.
+For these suppliers, you are only required to provide details of the supplier name, address and product that they are supplying.

-14. Where there are several companies combined in a single group structure, is an annual compliance report required for each individual company?
+15. Where there are several companies combined in a single group structure, is an annual compliance report required for each individual company?

-No, a single group submission will suffice where there are several companies or multiple trading entities combined in a single group structure.
+No, a single group submission will suffice where there are several businesses or multiple trading entities combined in a single group structure.
+In the event the Compliance Reporting Buyer is a group, a list of all the businesses being reported on must be provided in Question 9.

-15. Am I allowed to give details of my suppliers to the Agri-Food Regulator under the General Data Protection Regulation EU/2016/679 (GDPR)?
+16. Am I allowed to give details of my suppliers to the Agri-Food Regulator under the General Data Protection Regulation EU/2016/679 (GDPR)?

 There is an obligation on buyers to maintain and provide details or copies of records to the Regulator upon request according to Regulation 8(7) of the Agricultural and Food Supply Chain (Unfair Trading) Regulations 2023.
 Details of supply agreements are required to be included in this annual compliance report according to Regulation 7(3)(f) of the Agricultural and Food Supply Chain (Unfair Trading) Regulations 2023.
 This constitutes a legal basis for the processing of data to fulfil a legal obligation of the data controller as specified in Article 6(1)(c) of the General Data Processing Regulation EU/2016/679.